 Keep the Rich Foods to Yourself

-Sharing human treats can be dangerous and even deadly.
+Sharing human treats can be dangerous and even deadly, and fall is filled with delicious treats that are not safe for pets.
 Stay away from desserts, candies, fatty meat and trimmings, bones, gravies, calorie-dense casseroles, and seasoned sides.
 Don't forget garlic and onions are toxic!
 Many pet parents aren't aware of the many dangerous things that can happen, such as acute and life-threatening pancreatitis, a condition brought on when a pet ingests highly fatty foods.

 A note for any season: Do you know the most popular flavor of dog medication?
 It's CHOCOLATE!
 Turns out we aren't the only ones that enjoy the rich flavor of cocoa beans.
 Dogs will go to great lengths, or counter-top heights, to indulge in this deadly vice so don't leave the candy bowl or kitchen counter unsupervised and within a paw's reach for a moment!